 Pitshanger Park has been the focus of recent PCA projects.
 Working with Ealing Council Parks and Countryside Department, we have provided improved play apparatus, a set of picnic tables and new gates at the park entrance.
 We have also made donations to a number of local charities including Meadow House Hospice.

-With over 1,000 members, the PCA can speak for a significant proportion of the local population, something that carries weight in our dealings with local decision takers.
+Thanks to the numbers of our members, the PCA can speak for a significant proportion of the local population, something that carries weight in our dealings with local decision takers.